Graduate and Professional Programs

 For information on the MS in Management Information Systems program, please contact:

-The Master of Science in Management Information Systems is designed for working MIS professionals in Houston area.
+The Master of Science in Management Information Systems is designed for working MIS professionals in the Houston area.
+The MS in Management Information Systems is a STEM (Science, Technology, Engineering and Mathematics) certified program.

 The Houston MIS marketplace